 Owen G. Parry (b.1983, Wales)

 I am an artist and researcher working across performance cultures, exploring subjects including trash, gay sex, biopolitics, fandoms, fascism and Yoko Ono.
 With an interest in minor, colloquial and collective processes, the submersion of avant-garde aesthetics into the mainstream, and modes of sincerity within late capitalism, I use art to ask questions, to heal, to subvert power structures, and to imagine other more-pleasurable ways of living or just being together.
-I initiated the Fan Riot project (www.fanriot.tumblr.com) in 2015, exploring the relationship between art and fan practices which includes a Fan Club series, publications, artworks and performances.
+I initiated the Fan Riot project (www.fanriot.tumblr.com) in 2015, exploring the relationship between art and fan practices since the internet which includes a Fan Club series, publications, artworks and performances.
+I am currently undertaking a Post-doctoral Fellowship (Digital Scholarship) at IASH University of Edinburgh (2018-19), exploring the second phase of my research on fandom by looking at anti-fandom and haters.

-My work has been included in shows and programmes internationally including Fierce Festival, Birmingham UK, Tansin Talo, Helsinki Finland (2017); Queer Gestures at Barbican, Steakhouse Live, Jerwood Visual Arts (2016); The Show Room, Artsadmin, Latitude Festival (2015); Wellcome Collection, South London Gallery (2014); ANTI Festival, Finland, National Portrait Gallery, Reactor Halls (2013); Hayward Gallery; Duckie; Trouble Festival, Belgium (2012) and more.
+My work has been included in shows and programmes internationally including Transition Gallery, London 2018; Fierce Festival, Birmingham UK, Tansin Talo, Helsinki Finland (2017); Queer Gestures at Barbican, Steakhouse Live, Jerwood Visual Arts (2016); The Show Room, Artsadmin, Latitude Festival (2015); Wellcome Collection, South London Gallery (2014); ANTI Festival, Finland, National Portrait Gallery, Reactor Halls (2013); Hayward Gallery; Duckie; Trouble Festival, Belgium (2012) and more.